So you’ve spent what seems like countless hours (and dollars) writing your book and getting it self-published, and now you need to sell it.

 To do this right, there’s a little bit of tech involved: you’ll need a way to set up referral links or some kind of system so you can track your affiliates’ sales and make the appropriate payments.
 So if you’re not sure how to set this up, consult a tech-savvy person or website developer to help you out.

-All of the tips you’ve read up to this point don’t amount to much if the product you’re selling is low-quality.
+All of the tips you’ve read up to this point don’t amount to much if the product you’re selling isn’t a quality product.
 Your book is a reflection of you as a person, a brand, and a professional.
-So before you create a book marketing strategy, you’ve got to make sure your book is actually good.
+So before you create a book marketing strategy, you’ve got to get some constructive feedback during your writing process.

 One of the first steps to take early in the writing process is to get beta readers: a small group of people who will read your manuscript and give you honest, constructive feedback.
 Ideally, you want objective people who are in your target audience.
 Depending on their feedback, you may need to revisit your manuscript and make some changes so your book will be more marketable.